I-Stem/science/README.md

 ## Weights and Parameters

 The model weights and the configuration files for pre-trained Faster-RCNN and Mask-RCNN models on PubLayNet can be downloaded from ([link](https://github.com/ibm-aur-nlp/PubLayNet/tree/master/pre-trained-models/)).
+The final fine-tuned weights have been open-sourced and can be downloaded from ([link](https://s3.us-west-2.amazonaws.com/inclusivestem.org/publaynet_trained/model_196000_instance.pth)).

 The config file for the prima trained mask rcnn model can be downloaded from ([link](https://www.dropbox.com/s/yc92x97k50abynt/config.yaml?dl=1))

 ## Platforms